JulianoCristian/devops-coding-challenge/README.md

 Infrastructure Coding Test
 ==========================

+# CAUTION: DO NOT RUN THIS CODE IN PRODUCTION ENVIRONMENT.
+IT'S A CODING TEST

 # Goal

 Script the creation of a web server, and a script to check the server is up.